Jrmyy/http-log-monitor/README.md

 ### Using on your own system

 To perform the monitoring of your own system, you will have to use the main file.
-But you can custom the system with the config.ini file
+But you can custom the system with the config.ini file.
+You can change
+-   Simulator: the file in which you want to write the log lines, the hostname, the number of sections on your website and if the Simulator has to be used or not
+-   Displayer: you can change the display interval (in the subject, it was 10 seconds)
+-   Reader: the path to access the log file
+-   AlertSystem: the threshold (maximum number of requests per second), the alert interval (in the subject, it was 2 minutes)

+And then, after choosing your own parameters, you just need to launch the main file and to let the algorithm makes its work

+## Improvements